 23. Greeting card writer

-If you’re not into creating long articles, try out writing for greeting cards.
+If you’re not into creating long articles, try writing greeting cards.
 It’s as simple as coming up with a few short, catchy sentences.
 Explore websites like Oatmeal Studios.

 24. Product testing